ConnorSweeneyDev/.config/readme.md

 # Terminal Setup:
 - Paste the `C:\Users\[USERNAME]\Documents\PowerShell` folder to that location, edit `Microsoft.PowerShell_profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
-Also, if you are not planning on using Komorebi you can remove the `$Env:KOMOREBI_CONFIG_HOME` line.
+Other than those two functions, skim the rest of the file and remove anything you know you won't need.
 - You can use the following aliases in your `C:\Users\[USERNAME]\.gitconfig` file if you want:
   ```
   [alias]